tmeras/ReSellMart/README.md

 # ReSellMart
 A full-stack E-commerce application for buying and selling second-hand goods.
 Developed using Spring Boot (Java), React (TypeScript), and MySQL.

-This project is for learning purposes and serves as a sample solution for [this](https://roadmap.sh/projects/ecommerce-api) project suggested by roadmap.sh
+This project is for learning purposes and serves as a sample solution for [this](https://roadmap.sh/projects/ecommerce-api) project, which is suggested by roadmap.sh

 ## ▶️ Demo
 Live demo available at: https://app.resellmart.tmeras.com/